noir-lang/book/src/language_concepts/data_types.md

 #### Constants

 A constant type is a value that does not change per circuit instance.
 This is different to a witness which changes per proof.
-If a constant type that is being used in your program in changed, then your circuit will also change.
+If a constant type that is being used in your program is changed, then your circuit will also change.

 Below we show how to declare a constant value: